Nexilis/wedding/content/en/home/accommodation.md

 If you would like us to assist you in making a reservation, **please let us know as soon as possible.**

+# Transportation

-We are also working on providing a transportation option between Warlity and Olsztyn.
+We are working on providing a transportation option between Warlity and Olsztyn.
 More information soon.